humdrum-tools/verovio-humdrum-viewer/README.md

 ## Loading online content

-The VRV website can access data from [kernScores](https://kern.humdrum.org), so you can also view online content.
+The VHV website can access data from [kernScores](https://kern.humdrum.org), so you can also view online content.
 For example, here is a Bach chorale:

 http://verovio.humdrum.org/?file=chorales/chor001.krn